-Casual sneakers can be classified as athletic-inspired footwear meant for urban and casual wear.
+Casual shoes can be classified as athletic-inspired footwear meant for urban and casual wear.
 Because of the evolution of words, it is also termed as lifestyle and athleisure (a trend that combines athletics and leisure) sneakers.
 Although it cannot be pinpointed as to how it started, this footwear category is relatively new since sneakers were initially intended for sports.
 However, based on appearance, the style of shoe and some of its models (Chuck Taylor All Stars, Stan Smiths, etc.), are widely familiar and have become a wardrobe staple.
 In essence, casual sneakers are meant for every day, off-court, and non-athletic wear.
 In contrast to performance sneakers, it prioritizes style and aesthetics more than how it performs.

 Casual sneakers have been a familiar sight.
 Because of this, one cannot determine how, when, and why performance sneakers reached the streets.
 Some accounted that it started in the 1960s when the masses pushed boundaries in fashion.
 Dressing casually was a way of doing that as it deviates from the tailored pants.
 It is then continued in the 90s when tracksuits became a hit.
 Moreover, because the term "casual" is lifestyle-based, it can be hard to delineate the era it spurted.